Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 - Renamed PhotoSupplies to ResearchKits, and changed the icon.
 - Changed the icon for the Ponderosa Habitat.
 - The Battery template's EC levels have been nerfed; The Outback holds 154EC, while the Buckboard holds 611EC (comparable to a stack of three Z-200 batteries).
 Additionally, you'll need RocketParts and an Engineer to convert the Outback/Buckboard into batteries (which of course can be turned off using the Settings window).
 To convert the Buckboard/Outback into a battery, right-click the part to open the action menu, and press the "Convert to battery" button.
 You can convert the Buckboard/Outback back into a storage container as well.

+Other
+- Created a wiki page describing how to add a template to the Ponderosa: https://github.com/Angel-125/Pathfinder/wiki/Anatomy-Of-A-Template

 Bug Fixes
 - Fixed an issue where the Buckboard would incorrectly show a ToggleAnimation button during EVA.